 You have the added protection of security and pass codes to access the money and you can bolt most home safes to the floor.

-Rather than just cash, you may want to keep other precious items secure.
+Alternatively, you may want to keep other precious items secure.
 You can hire a safety deposit box from private companies but many banks have them too.

 To be honest, if you are just looking for an alternative to a bank for your cash, you will be better to keep it in a savings account and get a bit of interest than paying for a small tin box in a vault.